andyniser/mls-salary-project/README.md

 ### Goal of this Project

 Perform a detailed analysis and modelling of the dataset.
-I want to take an idea I have, plan its implementation, get data, work with it and bring the project to completion.
+I wanted to take an idea I had, plan its implementation, get data, work with it and bring the project to completion.

 ## Roadmap